FREQUENTLY ASKED QUESTIONS

 Class rings and other commencement gear, such as diploma frames, announcements, and thank-you notes, can also be ordered.
 The UMUC Alumni Association will also be on hand to discuss joining the association for free and the benefits of membership.

-There will be commencement fairs in March and May at the Academic Center at Largo.
+All fairs will be held at the Academic Center at Largo.
 Here are the times and dates:

 and in May